Perfect Draft: 10th in a 10-Team ESPN Standard League

 Julio Jones is still being recommended to me after going with a running back with my first pick.
 As I mentioned before, however, I really don’t like the drop-off at the running back position and don’t like my team as much when I opt to wait until the end of the third round to draft one.
 Additionally, the two elite receivers on the board both have question marks.
 Jones is coming off a slightly disappointing season and Odell Beckham Jr. is coming off a severe injury.

-As a result, I went against Draft Analyzer’s top suggestion to take the next recommended running back.
+As a result, I went against Draft Hero’s top suggestion to take the next recommended running back.
 I love the Chargers this year with an upgraded offensive line and coming off a late-season surge that made them look like the best team in the division.
 Gordon is a three-down threat with limited risk of losing his job.
 Securing two top running backs to start the draft allows me to focus on value receivers moving forward.

-With Draft Analyzer screaming at me to finally take a receiver, I took their advice in the third round and selected Stefon Diggs.
+With Draft Hero screaming at me to finally take a receiver, I took their advice in the third round and selected Stefon Diggs.
 With Kirk Cousins in town and an emerging Vikings offense, it’s hard not to like Diggs.
 Any risk associated with his inconsistency in the past is mitigated by the depth at the position and the players the Optimal Team recommends for later in the draft.

 I’m awfully glad I grabbed two running backs to start the draft after seeing who is available on the board in the third round.
-As Draft Analyzer predicted, the best running back options are Kenyan Drake and McKinnon.
+As Draft Hero predicted, the best running back options are Kenyan Drake and McKinnon.
 Both players have tremendous upside, but I feel much better about anchoring the position earlier and still getting Diggs.

-I’m not as high on McKinnon as most are, and because I have two running backs already locked up, I happily take Draft Analyzer’s top recommended receiver.
+I’m not as high on McKinnon as most are, and because I have two running backs already locked up, I happily take Draft Hero’s top recommended receiver.
 T.Y.
 Hilton quietly put up low-end WR2 stats last season, despite having Jacoby Brissett at quarterback.
 With the chances of Andrew Luck returning looking more and more optimistic, Hilton should be in for a rebound year.

 I considered JuJu Smith-Schuster as well after showing flashes of elite potential as a rookie but decided on the more reliable Hilton.
-I notice Draft Analyzer is leaving Zach Ertz off the recommendations list, as instructed, but he was a consideration here as well.
+I notice Draft Hero is leaving Zach Ertz off the recommendations list, as instructed, but he was a consideration here as well.
 Not a single quarterback has been taken at this point in the draft, and there’s no reason to consider one now.

 Continue reading to see how the rest of Brandon's roster shakes out and to see which picks he deemed to be the best and worst values of the draft, as well as any final takeaways that may help you on draft day...